joemoose/dungeoneers.d20/extra sections/Swords and Sorcery Rules.md

 - **Mastery**: You gain two additional backpack slots.

-**NETWORK**: Make a WIL Save when entering a new settlement.
+**NETWORK**: Make a WIL check when entering a new settlement.
 If you succeed, note that you have a contact in the settlement.
 The nature of this contact is up to you and the GM and can be fleshed out whenever the need arises.

-- **Mastery**: You may make a WIL Save once each session to see if you have a contact in an area, regardless of whether you’re new to the area.
+- **Mastery**: You may make a WIL check once each session to see if you have a contact in an area, regardless of whether you’re new to that area.

-**SUPPLIES**: You may buy a Supply for 10 coins in a settlement.
-A Supply is an abstract item with a single use available only to the thief that takes up one inventory slot.
+**SUPPLIES**: You may buy a *Supply* for 10 coins in a settlement.
+Supply is an abstract item with a single use available only to the thief that takes up one inventory slot.
 It can be changed into any *common or cheap* mundane item.

 - **Mastery**: A supply can also produce a *rare or valuable* mundane item.

 **SWIFT**: You no longer trigger a free attack when disengaging.

-- **Mastery**: You always act before the enemy if you’re not surprised and not wearing heavy armor or wielding a shield.
+- **Mastery**: You always act before the enemy if you’re not surprised.

-#### SORCERER
+### SORCERER

 Anyone can cast magic from spellbooks, scrolls, and relics.
 Sorcerers, though, possess an innate magical power.
 Whether it arises from an exotic bloodline, otherworldly influence, or exposure to unknown corrupting forces, no one chooses sorcery; the power chooses the sorcerer.

 A sorcerer brings substantial capabilities to an adventuring party, but a sorcerer risks losing their souls, if not their lives, to the fell Corruptions of their art.

-##### Talent
+#### Talent

 **Sorcereous Powers**: You alter the world through sheer force of will and your body’s consumption.
 You need no charms, runes, spellbooks, or scrolls.
 Reality is yours to command.

 Your sorcerous power requires you to expend at least one attribute point of STR, DEX, WIL, or LUCK as essence to fuel your magic.
 The more of your body you sacrifice, the greater the essence consumed and the greater the magnitude of the power unleashed.

 Attribute scores lost for invoking your powers are healed as usual—STR, DEX, and WIL from long rests, LUCK from critical success rolls, and so on.
-When losing an attribute score for essence, a critical damage Save is not required.
+A critical damage check is unnecessary when losing an attribute score for essence.

-**To invoke a sorcerous power**, sacrifice abilities scores for essence and make a WIL Save.
+**To invoke a sorcerous power**, sacrifice abilities scores for essence and make a WIL check.

-- If the Save succeeds, the power manifests as you intended.
+- If the check succeeds, the power manifests as you intended.
-- The power does not materialize on a failure; you must make a Corruption Save to avoid the sorcerous backlash.
+- The power does not materialize on a failure; you must make a corruption check to avoid the sorcerous backlash.

-The WIL save to invoke your power has Advantage if performed over two or more rounds without interruption.
+The WIL check to invoke your power is advantageous if performed over two or more rounds without interruption.
 The invocation may succeed automatically if invoked as a ritual over an uninterrupted watch.

-##### Powers
+#### Powers

 When you create your character, pick one Power.
 You may select one additional Power at levels 3, 5, and 7.

-###### ALTER
+##### ALTER

 Make a declarative statement affecting one creature or object you can see.
 The statement is true for [essence] combat rounds.
 The creation cannot cause damage directly (use Harm), move a creature or object, or create new things or effects (use Create).
-Sentient creatures and magical objects can Save to avoid being altered.
+Sentient creatures and magical objects can make an attribute check to avoid being altered.

 The maximum size or weight of the creature or object to be altered is that of the sorcerer.
 You can double the size or weight altered for each additional essence.